lupapiste/lupapiste/docs/developerguide.md

 org-authz-roles | Set of application organization context keywords.
 User is authorized to use action only if user has valid role in application's organization. description | Documentation string. notified | Boolean.
 Documents that the action will be sending (email) notifications. pre-checks | Vector of functions.
-Functions are called with 2 parameters: action argument map (command) and current application (if any).
+Functions are called with 1 parameter: action argument map (command, includes the application if applicable).
 Function must return nil if everything is OK, or an error map.
 Use sade.core/fail to generate the error. input-validators | Vector of functions.
 Functions are called with 1 parameter, the action argument map (command).
 Function must return nil if everything is OK, or an error map.
 Use sade.core/fail to generate the error. states | Vector of application state keywords.
 Action pipeline checks that the current application is in correct state before executing the action. on-complete | Function or vector of functions.
 Functions are called with 2 parameters: action argument map (command) and the action execution return value map.